svix/terraform-provider-svix/docs/resources/environment_settings.md

 some time, we will automatically disable the endpoint and let you know [via webhook](https://docs.svix.com/incoming-webhooks).
 Read more about it [in the docs](https://docs.svix.com/retries#disabling-failing-endpoints).
-- `display_name` (String) The name of your company or service.
-Visible to users in the App Portal and the [Event Catalog](https://docs.svix.com/event-types#publishing-your-event-catalog).
 - `enable_advanced_endpoint_types` (Boolean) <strong>Requires Pro or Enterprise plan</strong>, Allows users to configure Polling Endpoints and FIFO endpoints to get messages.
 Read more about them in the [docs](https://docs.svix.com/advanced-endpoints/intro).
 - `enable_channels` (Boolean) Controls whether or not your users can configure